RELISH GOD’S PRESENCE

 Paul states, “But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.”
 (2 Cor.
 3:18 NKJV).

 Beloved, it is God’s ultimate purpose for you to attain “the measure of the stature of the fullness of Christ.”
 (Eph.
 4:13 NKJV).

 God has predestined you to “be conformed to the image of His Son, that He might be the firstborn among many brethren.”
 (Rom.
 8:29 NKJV).

-However, without you constantly beholding the Person, Love, Glory, Power, Wisdom, Nature or Character of Christ in the spiritual mirror of God’s Word, you cannot be progressively transformed into Christ-likeness (2 Cor.
+However, without you constantly beholding the Person, Love, Glory, Power, Wisdom, Nature or Character of Christ in the spiritual mirror of God’s Word, you cannot be progressively transformed into Christlikeness in your mind, thoughts, speech, conduct, or character (2 Cor.
 5:18, 1 John 3:2).

 29 Now it was so, when Moses came down from Mount Sinai (and the two tablets of the Testimony were in Moses’ hand when he came down from the mountain), that Moses did not know that the skin of his face shone while he talked with Him.